 It is also possible to rent the space for private occasions.
-The rent is 30€/hour on weekdays before 22, and 50€/hour after 22 and on weekends.
+The rent is 30€/hour on weekdays before 22.00, and 50€/hour after 22.00 and on weekends.
 Please note that private occasions held at Kirjakahvila are subject to same regulations as those held in other restaurants licensed to serve alcohol – i.e. you can’t bring in your own alcohol!

 We can also provide (vegan) catering for your own occasions.

-Bookshop: the bookshop team, kirjala (a) kirjakahvila (dot) org.
+Bookshop: the bookshop team, kirjala [a] kirjakahvila [dot] org.

-Gallery: the gallery team, galleria (a) kirjakahvila (dot) org
+Gallery: the gallery team, galleria [a] kirjakahvila [dot] org

 The gallery team is in charge of choosing the exhibitions, advertising them, and putting up the exhibition with the artist(s).
 How to apply for an exhibition.

 Music: Small-scale live music events are held every now and then.
-The music played is often acoustic, but we do have a small PA system as well, and we have hosted gigs from all kinds of performers from jazz duos to full-on hardcore punk bands.
-Due to our uncommercial stance, all events held at the Book Café are free of charge, so we can’t pay gig fees to the performers.
+We have hosted gigs from all kinds of performers from singer-songwriters to hardcore punk bands.
+Due to our uncommercial stance, all events held at the Book Café are free of charge, so we can’t really pay gig fees to the performers either.
 Non-local artists can be offered a maximum of 50 €/event for travelling costs.
-If you still want to perform at the Book Café, contact the music team, musaperjantai (a) kirjakahvila (dot) org, preferably with links to your band page or music.
+If you still want to perform at the Book Café, contact the music team, musiikki [a] kirjakahvila [dot] org, preferably with links to your band page or music.